 How to use Spirulina

 - Capsules of 400 mg to one gram of spirulina powder.
-This is the usual presentation.
-Take from three to 12 capsules a day, distributed among three intakes.
-In diets for losing weight, it is recommended to take these capsules half an hour before meals.
+This is the usual dosage.
+Take three to 12 capsules a day, distributed among three intakes.
+Taking these capsules half an hour before meals is recommended in diets for weight loss.

 REFERENCES